Common octopus: Circulation

 The blood of the octopus is composed of copper-rich hemocyanin, which is less efficient than the iron-rich hemoglobin of vertebrates, thus does not increase oxygen affinity to the same degree.
 Oxygenated hemocyanin in the arteries binds to CO_{2}, which is then released when the blood in the veins is deoxygenated.
 The release of CO_{2} into the blood causes it to acidify by forming carbonic acid.
 The Bohr effect explains that carbon dioxide concentrations affect the blood pH and the release or intake of oxygen.
 The Krebs cycle uses the oxygen from the blood to break down glucose in active tissues or muscles and releases carbon dioxide as a waste product, which leads to more oxygen being released.
 Oxygen released into the tissues or muscles creates deoxygenated blood, which returns to the gills in veins.
 The two brachial hearts of the octopus pump blood from the veins through the gill capillaries.
 The newly oxygenated blood drains from the gill capillaries into the systemic heart, where it is then pumped back throughout the body.

 Blood volume in the octopus' body is about 3.5% of its body weight but the blood's oxygen-carrying capacity is only about 4 volume percent.
 This contributes to their susceptibility to the oxygen debt mentioned before.
 Shadwick and Nilsson concluded that the octopus circulatory system is "fundamentally unsuitable for high physiologic performance".
 Since the binding agent is found within the plasma and not the blood cells, a limit exists to the oxygen uptake that the octopus can experience.
 If it were to increase the hemocyanin within its blood stream, the fluid would become too viscous for the myogenic hearts to pump.
 Poiseuille's law explains the rate of flow of the bulk fluid throughout the entire circulatory system through the differences of blood pressure and vascular resistance.

 Like those of vertebrates, octopus blood vessels are very elastic, with a resilience of 70% at physiologic pressures.
-They are primarily made of an elastic fibre called octopus arterial elastomer, with stiffer collagen fibres recruited at high pressure to help the vessel maintain its shape without over-stretching.
+They are primarily made of an elastic fiber called octopus arterial elastomer, with stiffer collagen fibers recruited at high pressure to help the vessel maintain its shape without over-stretching.
 Shadwick and Nilsson theorized that all octopus blood vessels may use smooth-muscle contractions to help move blood through the body, which would make sense in the context of them living under water with the attendant pressure.